b2renger/Introduction_A-frame/README.md

 A wip implementation is avaible here : https://replit.com/@b2renger/15AFrameModelonsurfaceandshadows#index.html

-Sadly it will not work on iphones due to apple not supporting webxr api on iOS.
-This app might help though : https://apps.apple.com/fr/app/webxr-viewer/id1295998056
+Sadly it will not work on iphones due to apple not supporting webxr api on iOS for now This app might help though : https://apps.apple.com/fr/app/webxr-viewer/id1295998056